Akshat-cs/Base-onchain-aiagent/README.md

 An intelligent cryptocurrency trading bot for the Base blockchain that uses Anthropic's Claude AI to make sophisticated trading decisions based on real-time market data and comprehensive token analysis.

+**This is just a demo to show how you can use Bitquery APIs to get realtime data and feed it into your onchain AI agent.**

+**We have not implemented the actual buy and sell funxtionality, we have just implemented the ai decision making on the tokens**

 ## ✨ Features

 - **AI-Powered Decisions**: Uses Claude AI to analyze tokens and make Buy/Sell/Hold/Avoid decisions